-Savvy merchandisers know how to use a Good/Better/Best range of products to appeal to customers who are shopping.
-As a customer begins the “scan and shop” process of searching through the store for either a necessary item or a browsing interlude, the Good/Better/Best merchandising approach is highly appealing.
+Savvy merchandisers know how to use Good-Better-Best merchandising to showcase a range of products to appeal to customers.
+As a customer begins the “scan and shop” process of searching through the store for either a necessary item or a browsing interlude, the Good-Better-Best merchandising approach is logical in helping them make their purchase decision.

 The power is that there is always a choice for the customer who may be pressed for cash and needs a low-investment solution or for the customer who values a higher quality product and is willing to spend more to get more.
 A smart retailer has at least three options of most items to allow a customer to feel they can make a wise choice among the options depending on their needs and values.